rabbitmq/mnevis/README.md

 For this purpose (similarly to mnesia transactions) there is an internal context storage, which stores all the write operations until transaction is committed or rolled back.

-Each write operation have to aquire a lock, which is done by a command to the Raft cluster.
+Each operation have to aquire a lock, which is done by calling the special lock process.
+More on locks [here](./LOCK_PROCESS.md)

 Reads get data from both context and the mnesia database.
 All reads from mnesia database are commands to the Raft cluster.